 The Federal Trade Commission has rules for Disclosure Compliance for online media.
 These rules help ensure that you, as the reader (or viewer, in the case of videos and other media), know whether I am making money by sharing a link, product, or service.
-There are costs associated with running a blog, and in an effort to provide for my family and manage my time well, I accept several forms of payment.
+There are costs associated with running a blog, and I accept several forms of payment.

 If I link to a product or service, it is either because I love it or I believe it will help you save money and eat well.
 No one has time for nonsense that doesn’t work, and you are always my first priority here.